castep-docs/castep-docs/docs/documentation/Pseudopotentials/reading_headers.md

 Note that the `Reference Electronic Structure` section is identical to the ultrasoft potential above.
 This relates to the all-electron atom and is unaffected by the details of the pseudopotential.

 From the pseudopotential definition we see there is one beta projector for l=0 (s) and the local potential is set to be l=1 (p).
-For norm-consering potentials it is common to only need one projector per angular momentum chanel, and for one of the occupied chanels to be represented by the local potential.
+For norm-conserving potentials it is common to only need one projector per angular momentum chanel, and for one of the occupied channels to be represented by the local potential.

-There is no charge augmention (this is only needed for ultrasofts) however, a non-linear core correction is used.
+There is no charge augmentation (this is only needed for ultrasofts) however, a non-linear core correction is used.

-## Uranium - J-dependant
+## Uranium - J-dependent

 ```
 ============================================================